LED Face Mask Comparison 2026: Specs, Safety and Cost

 Find what works for YOUR specific skin

 FaceCutie's AI Mirror analyzes your skin in 30 seconds across 8 metrics and recommends products matched to YOUR needs — not generic advice.
-Free forever.
-Pro upgrade ($4.99/mo) for unlimited scans + progress tracking.
+FaceCutie Free has no time limit.
+Pro is $4.99/month or $39.99/year for unlimited Mirror scans, Genie questions, and Product Scanner checks, plus Skin Lab and full Mirror history.

 How to know if YOU need an LED mask